www.handicapmd.com - HandicapMD

 How Long is a Permanent Disability Tag Good For ?

-A permanent disability parking tag is typically valid for six years, after which it must be renewed to ensure the holder still qualifies for the accommodation.
+A permanent disability tag is typically valid for six years, after which it must be renewed to ensure the holder still qualifies for the accommodation.

 Can a Family Member Apply on Behalf of the Individual?